Training Contract or Flexible Option?

 Like any profession the path to qualification is not easy and requires a high level of dedication.
 But the rewards that qualified Irish Chartered Accountants generate in terms of career satisfaction, salaries and advancement, are remarkable.

-The first decision you'll need to make will be whether to train in the context of a training contract with a Registered Training Organisation (often a large accountancy practice) or via the Elevation Programme, the new route to the Chartered Accountancy qualification in Ireland, independent of a training contract.
+The first decision you'll need to make will be whether to train in the context of a training contract with a Registered Training Organisation (often a large accountancy practice) or the flexible option route, the new route to the Chartered Accountancy qualification in Ireland, independent of a training contract.

 What is the Training Contract?